l) Provisions, Contingent Liabilities and Contingent Assets Provisions

 Past service costs are recognised in profit or loss on the earlier of:

 Net interest is calculated by applying the discount rate to the net defined benefit liability or asset.
-The Company recognises the following changes in the net defined benefit obligation as an expense in the Standalone statement of profit and loss:
+The Company recognizes the following changes in the net defined benefit obligation under employee benefit expense in statement of profit and loss:

 Accumulated leave, which is expected to be utilized within the next 12 months, is treated as short-term employee benefit.
 The Company measures the expected cost of such absences as the additional amount that it expects to pay as a result of the unused entitlement that has accumulated at the reporting date.
 The Company recognizes expected cost of short-term employee benefit as an expense, when an employee renders the related service.